 .
 There is a lot of info on that web page including videos.

 The feeder also has a new adjustable door that can be shifted up and down, back and forth, and even side to side should it ever be needed or if you are an OCD type person.
-That small adjustment also allows us to fit the doors a bit tighter than the original feeders and it eliminated the wood door block and uses tapped metal parts to hang the door.
+That small adjustment also allows us to fit the doors a bit tighter than the original feeders and it eliminated the wood door block and uses a metal angle to hang the door.
+There is a lot of competition for space at the bottom of the door axle so there will always be a small triangular shaped gap but mice and rats cannot enter through the gap, too small, too slick to climb, and too high off the ground.
+Be read to tweak the feeder if you want to diminish that gap if you are OCD.

 The front edges of the feeder sides are also seamed or flanged instead of the original flat de-burred edges, making them much safer for large comb roosters.